dpagano/closure-coverage-merger/README.md

 # Prerequisites

-Run `npm i` to install dependencies.
+Run `npm install closure-coverage-merger` to install the merger including dependencies.
+Preferred way is to install globally.

 # Instrumentation